Nikkipeng/data_engineer_task/README.md

 - 31 records' date_added smaller than release year (Strange)

 ## Answer questions
+Can call by command ```python answer_questions.py -db netflix_db``` Then it will ask which one of fallowing you want to know and give back the result.

 - What is the most common first name among actors and actresses?
 ```